mikeschaekermann/mikeschaekermann.github.io/_posts/2016-02-08-notes-on-artificial-intelligence.md

 * **Closed-World Assumption**: any conditions not mentioned in a state are assumed to be false (see Frame Problem)
 * **Actions**: tuples of preconditions (conjunction of function-free positive literals) and effects (description of how the state changes when the action is executed, sometimes defined as **delete- and add-lists**)

-**Frame Problem**: when the consequences of an action are described the frame problem poses the question what has happened to components of the world that were not mentioned in this description

 **Planning as Search**: planning is a specific type of search in which the search space is reduced significantly by the use of a highly structured and restriced planning language (e.g., Planning Domain Definition Language **PDDL**, a generalization of STRIPS):

 * Progression Planning (Forward Planning): classical search which can strongly benefit from good heuristics
 * Regression Planning (Backward Planning): **start from goal state** and find a sequence of **consistent** (i.e., must not undo any desired state), **relevant** (i.e., must achieve one of the conjuncts of the goal) actions

+**Frame Problem**: when the consequences of an action are described the frame problem poses the question what has happened to components of the world that were not mentioned in this description

+**Sussman's Anomaly**: stack-based regression planning might not work if a problem is decomposed into sub-problems that are interdependent

 **Planning Graphs**: a form of representation of a planning problem